-Are these materials available in the stock or should your order some additional materials from suppliers?
+Are these materials available in stock or should you order some additional materials from suppliers?

-When would the missing materials arrive and production can resume?
+When would the missing materials arrive, so that production can resume?

-Answers to the first two questions listed above are typically available on sales order level.
-As soon as you open the Shopify-imported sales order in an MRP system you will see product availability information based on your actual stock levels.
+Answers to the first two questions listed above are typically available on the sales order level.
+As soon as you open the Shopify-imported sales orders in the Smart Workshop Software you will see product availability information based on your actual stock levels.

 This means that you can see how many units of ordered products are available in stock and how many units you need to be additionally produced to fulfill the order.
-Katana MRP takes it up a notch and also shows you how many units of products available in the stock and how many units expected from production have already been booked / reserved by sales orders that have arrived earlier (are higher ranked) and are still unfulfilled.
+Katana, the Smart Workshop Software, takes it up a notch and also shows you how many units of products are available in stock and how many units expected from production have already been booked / reserved by sales orders that have arrived earlier (are higher ranked), and are still unfulfilled.

-In order to provide answers to the last three questions, you need to define production recipes (bill-of-materials) for each product you make.
+In order to provide answers to the last three questions, you need to define production recipes (bill of materials) for each product you make, just like we did in the leather accessories example above.
 Think of it as a link between the final product and the materials you use for producing it.
-Typically, an MRP system allows you to define a production recipe for each product variation (colors, sizes etc.).
 Once an MRP app has the production recipe info available and you have created a manufacturing order for the missing units, the MRP app will be able to tell you exactly what materials you lack to complete the production and when would such materials become available.
-For all the missing materials you can create a purchase order with a click of a button and it will be sent to your suppliers.
+For all the missing materials you can create a purchase order with a click of a button and it will be automatically sent to your suppliers.

 Think of MRP as an inventory management app tailored for manufacturers and makers.
 But MRP is not only about inventory management - it also helps you plan your manufacturing and ensure floor-level efficiency.